 (4) Extracurricular activities.

 Problems may arise when certain significant decision-making responsibilities overlap.
-Consider the following examples:
+Consider the following example:

 The parent allocated educational decision sends the child to a religion-specific school, but the parent allocated religious decisions is of a different religion and does not want the child influenced by this religion-specific education.